-We can think of no more compelling reason to invest time and effort into making one’s own grape jam than that cherubic little face and those pudgy hands proferring the PB&J in the photo above.
-Although that said, we find the intense, not overly cloying, truly grape jammy flavor of these preserves sufficiently convincing on their own.
+We can think of no more compelling reason to invest time and effort into making one’s own grape jam than that cherubic little face and those pudgy hands proffering the PB&J in the photo above.
+That said, we find the intense, not overly cloying, truly grape jammy flavor of these preserves sufficiently convincing on their own.
+Originally published October 14, 2011.–Renee Schettler Rossi

 Concord Grape Jam